Z3TA/webide/README.txt

 If you installed using npm:
 `npm update -g webide.se`

+If you are using a hosted web app (PWA):
-The service worker might have cached and old version of the editor client, so if anything looks weird, try reloading the page.
+The service worker might have cached an old version of the editor client, Go to Editor in the WebIDE top menu, and click "Unregister Service Worker".
+Then reload the page.

 If it still looks weird, hit Ctrl+Shift+I in to start your browser's developer tools, then find the Application tab, click on service worker, then force the service worker to (un)register/update.